e-REDMAP: Anticipatory care planning in the Community

 This will not help because...
 That does not work for someone when…

-I wish we could do that…, can we talk about what is possible?
+I wish we could do that/give you that treatment… Can we talk about what is possible?

 Can we talk about what going to hospital might mean for you?

-Where appropriate, Cardiopulmonary Resuscitation (CPR) should be discussed as part of a wider ACP conversation.
-Make a clinical assessment of the medical outcome of CPR for this person.
-Discuss CPR outcomes in line with their clinical situation.
+* Cardiopulmonary Resuscitation (CPR) is discussed as part of a wider ACP conversation. * Make a clinical assessment of CPR outcomes. * Discuss CPR in line with the person's clinical situation.

 Has anyone discussed this with you before?

-CPR is treatment to restart the heart and breathing.
+CPR is treatment to restart the heart and breathing after they have stopped.

-- CPR does not work when a person is in very poor health or dying, so it is better for us to plan good care.
+- CPR does not work when a person is in very poor health or is dying.
+It is better for us to plan good end of life care.

 We can plan ahead for if/when…

-We can make a personal plan for you called an anticipatory care plan (ACP) and share it securely with other professionals and teams so everyone knows what to do.
+We can make a personal treatment and care plan for you - this is called anticipatory care planning in Scotland (ACP).
+We share your plan securely with other professionals and teams so everyone knows what to do.

-Any care plans we make are reviewed if your health or situation change, and you can ask for a review at any time.
+All care plans are reviewed regularly; or if your health, situation or wishes change.
+You can ask for a review at any time.